engineer-man/piston-bot/README.md

 <attached_file>
 ````
-* You can attach a file with source code instead of providing a codeblock
+* You can attach a file with source code instead of providing a codeblock (Maximum file size is 65535 bytes)
   * If you don't specify the language the bot will use the file extension
   * You can specify command line arguments and stdin in the command.
     * command line arguments should directly follow the `/run` line